-Tuition and applicable fees must be paid no later than the specified due dates for each academic term.
+Tuition and applicable fees must be paid no later than the date specified (published) for each term.
 Registration and official enrollment in courses is not complete until all tuition and fees have been paid.
-There is a late fee assessment of \$60.00 per trimester for all student accounts not paid in full by the late payment fee date.
+The university accepts cash, check, money order, Mastercard, Visa, or Discover card payment.
+A \$60 late fee will be assessed to all accounts not paid in full by the due date.